elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 ## Major theoretical strands of research methodology
 ***

-#RM is a wider term given to the entire process of Research which included specific approach, ideology, RM, research design, data, assumption and logics used in the process
+#RM is a wider term given to the entire process of Research which included specific approach, ideology, RM, research design, data, assumption and logics used in the process  #defn
 Socio research is guided by researchers conception of relation between man and society

-Socio Approaches ---> #diagram
+Socio Approaches ---> #insert #diagram #left #Remaining

-Micro and Macro
-Positivist and Interpretivists
-Functional-Conflict and Ethnomethodology - Symbolic Interactionism
+- #Micro > #Interpretive > Symbolic Interactionism - #Ethnomethodology - #Dramaturgy - Post #Modernism - #Phenomenology (Data - Emotions - Communication - Interpretation > Social Science)
+- #Macro > #Positivist > #Functionalism - #Conflict - #Feminist (Facts + Data - Analysis > Science)

 ## Positivism and its critique